Arbalest-Rocketry/flight-computer/README.md

 The power supply section is crucial for powering the flight computer and the connected components.

 1. **LiPo Batteries:**
-   - Four 3.7V 650mAh LiPo batteries are wired in series-parallel to form a 7.4V 1950mAh power pack.
+   - Four 3.7V 650mAh LiPo batteries are wired in series parallel to form a 7.4V 1950mAh power pack.
    - **Series Connection:** Two pairs of two batteries connected in series, resulting in two 7.4V packs.
    - **Parallel Connection:** These two 7.4V packs are connected in parallel to increase the capacity to 1950mAh.